mnestorov/wp-sticky-footer-menu/README.md

 - Manage visibility of the footer menu on different pages.
 - Customize the appearance of the footer menu, including background color, text color, and font size.
 - Upload custom icons for each menu item.
+- Provide fields in the settings page for users to add custom CSS and JavaScript to further customize the behavior and appearance of the footer menu.
 - Translation-ready for different locales.

 ## Installation